AProf Stuart Brock

 MA PhD Princeton

-Stuart Brock is a senior lecturer in the philosophy programme at Victoria University.
-He was the previous Head of the Philosophy Programme, and has also held the position of Dean of Students in the Faculty of Humanities and Social Sciences.
-He has taught courses in Critical Thinking, Irrationality, and Logical Thinking.
-Before coming to Wellington in 2002, he spent nine years (on and off) in the USA.
-He had a permanent teaching position in the department of philosophy at Western Washington University, and received his PhD from Princeton University.
+Stuart Brock is an Associate Professor in the philosophy programme at Victoria University.
+He has previously served as Head of the Philosophy Programme, Deputy Head of the School of History, Philosophy, Political Science and International Relations, and Dean of Students in the Faculty of Humanities and Social Sciences.
+He has taught courses in Critical Thinking, Irrationality, and Logical Thinking, Epistemology, the Theory of Knowledge, Metaphysics and the Philosophy of Literature.
+He has published important work on Fiction and Metaphysics.
+He received his PhD from Princeton University in 2002 and previously taught at Western Washington University in the United States..
 He is a native of Australia, but feels most at home in New Zealand.